kartikeynick/IBM_Watson_NLP/README.md

 This is a menu drivern program.

 Run the main method and follow the instructions.
-The best cconfiguration is already pre-setted inside the code.
+The best configuration is already pre-setted inside the code.

 Any option that you will pick will do indexing and searching together automatically.